aws-samples/drs-template-manager/README.md

 --targets "Id"="1","Arn"=$FunctionARN
 ```

-* Create a resource-based policy to allow the template-cron-rule permission to call the scheduled-drs-templates function where $STATEMENTID is an identified that differentiates the statement from others in the same policy and $TEMPLATE-CRON-RULE-ARN is the Rule ARN of the event rule:
+* Create a resource-based policy to allow the template-cron-rule permission to call the scheduled-drs-templates function. $STATEMENTID is an identifier that differentiates the statement from others in the same policy and $TEMPLATE-CRON-RULE-ARN is the Rule ARN of the event rule:
 ```
 aws lambda add-permission \
 --function-name schedule-drs-templates \